franciskim/sairen/docs/quickstart.rst

 Since the demo does not save its settings, you will have to do this every time you start TWS -- which, by the way, you will have to do every day, as it automatically restarts a bit before midnight.
+Which seems inconvenient until you learn that 1.) with active trading, TWS grinds to a halt within a day and must be restarted anyway, and 2.)
+IB (the remote service) shuts down every night from 11:45 pm - 12:45 am US/Eastern.
 Did I mention crappy?

 If you sign up for a paper (unfunded) account, I believe you can get real-time forex and bond data.
 To